xiota/geany-preview/docs/CQA.md

 > Some Markdown editors autosave the document as it is edited.
 Can the Preview plugin do that?

-That function is outside the scope of this plugin.
+Auto saving documents is outside the scope of this plugin.
 However, there is another plugin that may do what you want: *Save Actions*

 > Is it possible to hide/show the sidebar based on document type, rather than display a message that the document is not supported?

-Since the sidebar includes other functionality, it would not be appropriate for a single plugin to hijack it.
+Altering the sidebar's general behavior is outside the scope of this plugin.
 However, the sidebar can be auto-hidden based on file type with a GeanyLua script: [auto-sidebar](https://github.com/xiota/geanylua-scripts).

+> Is it possible to change the appearance of the sidebar tabs so that it is visibly recognizable when they have focus?

+Altering the sidebar's general behavior is outside the scope of this plugin.
+However, there is another plugin with this capability.
+It is currently being tested and has not been uploaded yet.
+Iwill add more information when available.

 ## Configuration

 > Are there any configuration options?

 There is a configuration file `preview.conf` that can be edited.
 It is located at `~/.config/geany/plugins/preview/`.
-The options are documented with comments.
+The options are documented the config file itself.

 For convenience, there are buttons to access the file and config folder.
-They may be reached from the Geany menu: *Edit/Plugin Preferences/Preview*.
+They may be reached from the Geany menu: *Edit/Plugin Preferences/Preview* or *Tools/Preview*.

 ![convenience buttons](geany-plugin-preferences.png)

-> My config file doesn't have some options mentioned on this page.
-How do I use them?

-You probably have an old config file from before some features were added.
-You can update the file in the plugin preferences:

-1. Click the button that says "Reset Config".
-This will replace the old config file with one that has the new options.

-2. Click the button that says "Save Config".
-This will save your current settings (from your old config) into the new config file.

-3. Click "Edit Config" to edit the new settings.

 > Can I customize the way documents are rendered?